Topiramate for weight loss: side effects, dosage, and more

 The time it takes for topiramate to show noticeable weight loss effects can vary from person to person.
 Research suggests the most substantial weight loss occurs 3–6 months after starting topiramate, with some people continuing to lose weight beyond this period.

 In one study, 701 people with obesity first followed a low-calorie diet for eight weeks.
-Those who lost at least 8% of their body weight were then given topiramate or a placebo and continued following a low-calorie diet.
-After 44 weeks, the topiramate group continued losing weight—up to 16.5% of their starting weight—while the placebo group regained some weight.
+Those who lost at least 8% of their body weight were given topiramate or a placebo and continued following the diet.
+After 44 weeks, the topiramate group continued losing weight — up to 16.5% of their starting weight — while the placebo group regained some weight.

 What is the best topiramate dosage for weight loss?